TsLLM: Augmenting LLMs for General Time Series Understanding and Prediction: Introduction

+Traditional time series models are effective for narrowly defined numerical tasks, mapping structured inputs to structured outputs; however, many real-world applications of time series analysis require more than numerical prediction -- context is often crucial.
+Clinicians use electrocardiograms for diagnosis in the context of symptoms and lab results, analysts forecast while conditioning on news, and power grid operators balance electricity capacity and demand using load and frequency traces alongside weather forecasts, outage reports, and event calendars.
+Across healthcare, finance, scientific research, and many other fields, domain experts need systems that can understand both numerical time series data and all relevant contextual information, draw on domain knowledge, make predictions, and effectively communicate findings.

 Large language models (LLMs) possess the capabilities needed for these integrated tasks: contextual reasoning, few-shot learning from examples, domain knowledge integration, and natural language interaction.
 As a result, utilizing LLMs to perform certain time series analysis tasks holds considerable promise~\citep{jin_position_2024,zhang_large_2024}.
 However, their weak abilities to perceive numerical time series data prevent LLMs from effectively applying their capabilities to temporal analysis~\citep{tan_are_2024,merrill_language_2024}.
 Two structural issues explain this gap.
 First, text tokenization represents each numeric value with multiple tokens, inflating sequence length and obscuring temporal structure; this limits the amount of signal and context that fits in context windows and hinders pattern recognition.
+A single 10 second electrocardiogram used in our experiments (12 leads, 100Hz) requires 84,000 tokens using a standard tokenizer -- longer than the maximum context length of many models.
 Second, our analysis of LLM pretraining corpora reveals they contain little high-quality time series data, so LLMs lack the exposure needed for temporal analysis.